Search the Health Library

 - Justification of any deletion or substantive modification of information concerning risks or alternative procedures contained in a DHHS-approved sample consent document

 3. For the initial and continuing review of expedited research, the primary reviewer’s review form is the mechanism used to document:

 - The description of actions taken by the reviewer

-- Any findings required under the regulations
+- Any findings required under the regulations or by policy

 7. A list of all IRB members, both primary members and alternates.
 The list shall identify the member’s name, earned degrees, member category (non-scientist, physician scientist, or other scientist), research experience, experience and expertise applicable to IRB deliberations, knowledge of or experience working with vulnerable populations, employment or other relationship with the Organization, affiliation status (whether the member or an immediate family member is affiliated with the Organization), and other members for whom the IRB member may alternate.

 8. Written JHM IRB policies, guidances, Operations procedures, and forms.

 9. Statements of significant new findings required to be provided to research participants as required by regulations.